nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

    - e.g: a football team can win/lose/draw a match (3 possible events)
    - each event has a certain probability.
 All probabilities are known beforehand
    - at a given time, only one of the events can happen

 - An **information source**  = the set of all events together with their probabilities

 - One event is called a **message**

-- Each message carries the information that **it** happened, the quantity of information is dependent on its probability
+- Each message carries the information that **it** happened.

-### Sequence of messages
+  The amount of information depends on its probability.

 - An information source creates a **sequence of messages**

    - e.g. like throwing a coin or a dice several times in a row

-- The probabilities of the messages are known and fixed

-- Each time, a new message is randomly selected according to the probabilities

 ### Discrete memoryless source